cunnie/writings/i_am_become_forever.md

 "That's not funny, Julia.
 I'm shaking because I don't want to lose the second person on this project.
-I don't know what's happening — it's all very strange — but I think we should put you to sleep."
+I don't know what's happening — it's all very strange — but I think we should put you under."

 He stuck the syringe in one of the bottles, a clear bottle with clear fluid.
 She couldn't read the label, but she suspected phenobarbital — it was a